bynil/MessageJudge/README.md

 If the sender is in your contacts or you have responded to a sender three or more times, messages from this sender will no longer be sent to the extension.

 As Apple documentation, filter extension can send the information about messages to a server associated with app when extension can't make determination by local data and logic.
-I have not tested this feature because I think it's useless for most user.
+I think that this feature is useless for most user.
 This function will send your message information to developer's server and may cause privacy risk.
+If you are interested in the feature, you can switch branch to "server" which I demoed it.

 A filter extension/containing app without network is a safer and enough choice, I think.